casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 -   Have a self-administered gateway to the Casper Network to get data and submit transactions
 -   Have full control over how much historical block data is retained
--   Maintain your service availability even if one node fails

 Casper nodes demand relatively high computing power.
 For specific requirements, please see [Hardware Requirements](../operators/hardware.md).